The average salary for a Water Resources Engineer is $66,800.

 Water Resources Engineer Job Listings

-Pay by Experience Level for Water Resources Engineer
+What is the Pay by Experience Level for Water Resources Engineers?

 Pay Difference by Location